WHAT’S INCLUDED?

 Chapter 4 - The European Parliament

 The European Parliament is one of the main EU institutions and one of the three pillars of the “decision-making triangle” (together with the European Commission and the Council of the EU).
 The European Parliament is the voice of EU citizens on the European stage.
 With its members being directly elected since 1979, it holds a unique democratic legitimacy.
-In tandem with the
+In tandem with the Council of the EU, the Parliament has legislative authority, ensuring that the interests of the voters are properly represented.

 Chapter 5 - The Court of Justice of the EU

 The Court of Justice of the European Union (Court or CJEU for short) is the EU’s judicial pillar.
 It plays a key role in conjunction particularly with the European Commission in ensuring the proper and uniform application of EU law across EU Member States.
+The Court plays a crucial role in ensuring that European law is interpreted and applied consistently across all Member States.
+This contributes to trust and cooperation among the various EU Member States.
+It also resolves legal disputes between national governments and EU institutions and may pass judgments against EU institutions on behalf of individuals, companies or organizations whose rights have been infringed.

 Chapter 6 - The Ordinary Legislative Procedure